Igor Thiago: Brentford

 On 14 February 2024, Premier League club Brentford announced an agreement for the signing of Thiago on a five-year deal, which would come into effect on 1 July.
 The fee was undisclosed by the club, but reported to be in the region of a club-record £30 million.
 In Belgian terms, this was a new Pro League record sale of €38 million.

 On 20 July 2024, Thiago suffered a meniscus injury on his Brentford debut in a pre-season friendly, and was subsequently expected to be out of action for the remainder of the year.
 However, on 23 November, Thiago made his first appearance for the club against Everton, when he replaced Yoane Wissa in the 72nd minute.
-Despite the brief return, he missed most of the remaining season, only making his return on 4 May 2025 in Brentford's 4–3 home victory against Manchester United in the league.
+Despite the brief return, he missed most of the remainder of the 2024–25 season, only making his return on 4 May 2025 in Brentford's 4–3 home victory against Manchester United in the league.

-On 17 August 2025, Thiago scored his first goal for Brentford in a 3–1 away defeat against Nottingham Forest in the club's opening game of the Premier League season.
-On 27 September, Thiago scored a first half double in a 3-1 victory against Man United.
+On 17 August 2025, Thiago scored his first goal for Brentford in a 3–1 away defeat against Nottingham Forest in the club's opening game of the 2025–26 season.
+On 27 September, Thiago scored a first half double in a 3–1 victory against Manchester United.
+In November that year, he won the Premier League Player of the Month after, having scored five goals in four matches for his club.

+He scored his first hat-trick for the Bees in a 4–2 away win at Everton on 4 January 2026.
+Three days later, a brace against Sunderland in a 3–0 victory for Brentford brought Thiago's season tally to 16 goals, making him the highest-scoring Brazilian player in a single Premier League season.
+When questioned by Jonathan Pearce, Brentford manager Keith Andrews spoke about how Thiago has "earned his journey; he's had to graft" in his footballing career.
+On 11 April 2026, he scored twice in a 2–2 draw against Everton, taking his Premier League tally to 21 goals for the season and surpassing the club records previously held by Ivan Toney and Bryan Mbeumo.
+He concluded the season with 22 goals, finishing second only to Erling Haaland in the scoring charts.

 International career

-Born in Brazil, Thiago received a Bulgarian passport in 2023, which made him available to play for both Brazil and Bulgaria.
-In January 2024 he received a call-up for Brazil U23, but declined it, despite the fact he said it would be a dream to represent Brazil on international level.
+Born in Brazil, Thiago received a Bulgarian passport in 2023, which made him available to play for Bulgaria, subject to a five-year residency requirement, in addition to the Brazil national team.
+In January 2024 he received a call-up for Brazil U23, but declined it reportedly to keep his international options open, despite the fact he said it would be a dream to represent Brazil on international level.

+On 16 March 2026, sitting as the Premier League's second-highest scorer behind only Erling Haaland, Thiago earned his first call-up to the Brazil national team for friendlies against France and Croatia.
+On 18 May 2026, Thiago was selected for Brazil's squad for the 2026 FIFA World Cup.